lucaswinningham/recipes/shortbread.md

 #### Method

 1. Preheat the oven to 300°F and in a rimmed 6 x 10 (1/8 sheet) baking sheet, brush with a coating of soft butter.
 Add the demerara sugar and tilt the pan until it is well coated.
 2. Combine butter, browned butter, salt, and toasted sugar in the bowl of a stand mixer.
-Mix well for 2-3 minutes.
+Mix well for 2 to 3 minutes.
 3. Meanwhile, combine the flour and cornstarch in a bowl.
 Whisk well to combine.
 4. Add half of the dry ingredients and continue mixing the ingredients for 30 seconds.
 Then add the remaining dry ingredients and mix until a crumbly dough forms.
 5. Transfer the dough to the prepared pan and gently press it into the sides and corners of the tray.